Fitter Job Description: Top Duties and Qualifications

 Fitter skills and qualifications

-A good fitter needs to have the following skills and aptitudes in order to succeed in the role:
+A good fitter needs to have the following skills and aptitudes to succeed in the role:

 Fitter experience requirements

-Fitters at all stages in their career should be able to demonstrate in-depth knowledge of building and construction.
-Even entry-level applicants will have gained some hands-on experience during their four-year apprenticeship, so you can expect a solid practical foundation in addition to their theoretical training.
+Fitters at all stages in their career should be able to demonstrate in-depth knowledge of their trade.
+Even entry-level applicants will have gained hands-on experience during their apprenticeship, so you can expect a solid practical foundation in addition to their theoretical training.

 If you want to fill a more senior position, look for a fitter with several years of work experience following their internship.